 The Effects of PEA

 PEA may offer potential benefits for your personal health.
-It is most well known as a suppressant for pain.
+It is most well known for its ability to support pain management.

 PEA may also support heart health.
 Studies with mice using PEA found less injury to heart tissue, decreased cell death, and lower levels of cytokines.